pschraut/UnityPlayModeInspector/README.md

 Let's start with a Hello World example first.

-If you decorate a method with the [PlayModeInspectorMethod], it instructs the PlayMode Inspector window to run that method (draw the EditorGUI), when you select the GameObject with that particular MonoBehaviour.
+If you decorate a method with the `[PlayModeInspectorMethod]`, it instructs the PlayMode Inspector window to call that method periodically (draw the EditorGUI), when you select the GameObject with that particular MonoBehaviour.

 ![alt text](Documentation~/images/example_helloworld.png "Screenshot")